 Dead or Alive: Saloon is a live dealer casino card game released by Evolution in 2022.
-The gameplay centers around predicting which card the dealer will draw from a regular deck, but also features many multipliers stacking on top of each other.
+Due to its unique game format, it belongs to the growing library of live casino game shows, which combine game shows and casino gambling into one real-time broadcast.
+As it’s mostly a card game, gameplay centers around predicting which card the dealer will draw from a regular deck, but also features many multipliers stacking on top of each other.

-In fact, there’s nothing quite like this game available anywhere else on the market.
-Make sure you understand the rules and mechanics before trying it out.
-Our review features a full guide on how Dead or Alive: Saloon live works, preparing you for your first wild west bounty hunt!
+The game mechanics are quite unique, which means it would be good to learn the rules and mechanics before trying it out.
+Our review features a full guide on how Dead or Alive: Saloon live works, including the deal and payouts.

 Albanian